 Playing around with punctuation and seeing what hilarious things can happen when it is placed incorrectly or omitted can make a lasting impression.
 After all, no one wants to be deemed a cannibal, do they?

 Here are some great books that give even more examples.
 These are perfect for your lessons or as a quick, fun read-aloud during small breaks in the day.
-(The following are affiliate links.
-If you purchase via these links, I receive a small commission that is used to cover costs associated with this site.)

 - Twenty-Odd Ducks: Why, every punctuation mark counts!